parktart/parktart/README.md

   My name is Parker and I'm a Chemical Engineer turned programmer!
 After gaining experience in roles like manufacturing and research, I'm now pursuing the passion I discovered while programming PLCs in undergrad.
 This passion is the driving force that excites me every single day to further expand my knowledge in the world of programming!
   </p>
   <p>
-  I recently completed <a href="https://www.theodinproject.com/">The Odin Project</a> Foundations, a 50-module open-source web development curriculum that teaches the fundamentals of building responsive websites using HTML, CSS, and JavaScript.
+  I recently completed <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> Foundations, a 50-module open-source web development curriculum that teaches the fundamentals of building responsive websites using HTML, CSS, and JavaScript.
 I’m now looking to contribute as a <strong>Junior Developer</strong> on a team where I am challenged to constantly learn, grow, and refine my skills.
   </p>
   <p>
   I'm now working on Odin's Full Stack JavaScript curriculum which goes further in depth with..